mossbanay/Psychology-3-4/Glossary.md

 ##### See also procedural memory

 Declarative memory involves memory for facts, events and general knowledge.
 Declarative memory is also split into two sub-types of memory: episodic and semantic.

+### Dementia

+An umbrella term for neurodegenerative diseases that cause a progressive decline in mental function as well as changes in behaviour and ability to perform everyday tasks.

 ### Dendrites